jshirota/PreStorm/README.md

 ![code](/images/p22.png)

 Here's an example of binding features in an Windows Forms application.
 Notice if you edit any of the (editable) fields, IsDirty becomes true.
 This is because the mapped properties are automatically raising the PropertyChanged event.
 PreStorm uses this mechanism internally to keep track of which fields are changing.
 This way, we can send only the fields that changed during the update call.
+This also works well with WPF binding.

 ![code](/images/p23.png)